-At DatingAdvice.com, we focus on helping daters find the relationship they most desire, but what happens when the relationship doesn’t work out?
+At DatingAdvice.com, we focus on helping daters find the relationship they most desire, but what happens when things go south and the relationship doesn’t work out?

 Well, thanks to the help of our 10 Best Breakup Blogs, we’re here to help you get through that, too!

-These experts have seen all the ups and downs of a breakup, so they can help you get to the other side with ease.
+The following bloggers have seen all the ups and downs of a breakup, so they can help you heal, recover, and start again in no time.

 Bragging Rights: the heartbroken know they’re not alone

 Wake Up to a Breakup is a sunny blog that utilizes videos to help emphasis the site’s personality and guide the experience.
 There’s a wide archive of topics related to heartache.
 Founder Alison Chace is also an actress and talk show host from New York City who is frequently joined by Anthony and John Leuba – male counterparts that make for a fair balance.